-Belinda Byrne joined FSI in 2005 and now serves as the Institute's executive director.
-She oversees FSI's central administration office and is in charge of finance and administration, faculty affairs and institutional planning and development.
-She works closely with the Institute's faculty and staff leadership across its seven constituent research centers to develop policies, practices and programs that advance the Institute's mission of excellence and innovation in applied multidisciplinary research and education on important international issues of our time.
+Belinda Byrne joined FSI in 2005.
+She became the Institute faculty affairs officer in September 2017.
+Prior to this, she served for many years as the Institute's executive director.
+In that capacity, she oversaw FSI's central administration office and was in charge of finance and administration, faculty affairs and institutional planning and development.
+She worked closely with the Institute's faculty and staff leadership across its seven constituent research centers to develop policies, practices and programs that advanced the Institute's mission of excellence and innovation in applied multidisciplinary research and education on important international issues of our time.

 Before joining FSI, she served as associate director of the Beckman Center for Molecular and Genetic Medicine at the Stanford School of Medicine.
 Working with faculty director Professor Lucy Shapiro, she developed the Beckman Center's research and fellowship program in translational research, launched a speakers series on bench-to-bedside projects, managed the annual Beckman symposium, and was the business manager of four School of Medicine shared facilities that provided advanced scientific services in molecular and genetic medicine for Stanford bioscientists.